Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - ReUse of origin cave post-game
 - Buff the encounters at Sky Pillar after the conflict in Sootopolis is solved.
 - When a Gym Leader rematch is ready to happen, make said gym's trainers battle the Player again.
-- Add a NPC that changes IVs, another one that changes EVs, and a last one that changes nature.
+- Add a NPC that changes IVs, another one that changes EVs.
 See Evie&Ivy in IE.
 - Free up some space for flags and vars by checking trainer flags or if player has items + useless flags like FLAG_SYS_B_DASH
 - Free up some trainers (Rival, Aqua/Magma leaders) by checking MAPSECs and other story-related flags.
 Could use a generic TrainerPartyOverride func
 - Try to recover the item desc header native behavior by checking if the player has the item. destroying window could be checked by its window id
-- Add a teleporter to be able to change between regionals forms of pokemons? (galarian birds, alola, galar...) -> ingame trade with yourself
+- Add a teleporter to be able to change between regionals forms of pokemons? (galarian birds, alola, galar...) -> https://www.pokecommunity.com/showpost.php?p=10215480&postcount=169
 - Add soaring & Eon flute?
 - Change some interfaces to have a visual identity